Skip to main content

 How this differs from a generic AI tool

 Generic AI tools generate text.
-Apaya generates campaigns.
-The difference shows up in five places:
+Apaya generates campaigns and runs the content pipeline.
+The difference shows up in six places:

 • Brand context.
 Apaya consumes your Brand Framework on every generation pass.
 Generic AI tools start from a blank prompt each time.